 When will MCAS use eLearning Days for professional development?

-These two days are in addition to any e-Learning Days we may need to schedule due to bad weather.
+These days are in addition to any e-Learning Days we may need to schedule due to bad weather.

 How will I know if the district has an eLearning day due to weather?